AlexBethel/drim/README.md

 -->

-# AlexScript
+# Drim

-AlexScript is a programming language designed to have the very high-level ergonomics and provable correctness of a purely functional language, while maintaining speed using strictly-controlled, deterministic memory management.
-The language is capable of compiling to C (and possibly other languages in the future), allowing for maximum portability without having to write a new backend for the compiler for every possible target; also, the compiler and tooling will eventually be rewritten in AlexScript to allow for maximum portability.
+Drim is a programming language designed to have the very high-level ergonomics and provable correctness of a purely functional language, while maintaining speed using strictly-controlled, deterministic memory management.
+The language is capable of compiling to C (and possibly other languages in the future), allowing for maximum portability without having to write a new backend for the compiler for every possible target; also, the compiler and tooling will eventually be rewritten in Drim to allow for maximum portability.

 Syntactically, the language primarily resembles a mixture between standard ML and Rust; the language always ignores whitespace.

-AlexScript is a misnomer; the language is not actually a scripting language and will probably be renamed in the near future.

 ## Example